Why setting this goal?

 - foods.

-Microorganisms metabolize the organic matter in the wastewater during biological treatment.
+Microorganisms metabolize organic matter in wastewater during biological treatment.
 It can be divided into three categories:

 - Aerobic processes: bacteria decompose organic matter and convert it into carbon dioxide that can be used by plants.
 Oxygen is used in the process.